arvopaukkunen/Construction/WaterheaterJaspi.md

 # OnPrem API by Arvosoft Oy

-## Data from Jäspi wterheater to OnPrem NoSql
+## Data from Jäspi waterheater to OnPrem NoSql

 ### Sensors on devices
 So called 'build in' lives on devices like heat storing chimnies etc. And the logic is onPrem sensor & relays device XHCC (Sorel)